-The Evergreen Awards the only reader-chosen book award program, which is designed for adults with a selection of Canadian fiction and non-fiction books.
-This program connects readers from across the country with fantastic recently-published Canadian books.
+The Evergreen Awards is the only reader-chosen book award program, and is designed for adults.
+This program connects readers from across the country with fantastic Canadian books.

 You can read any or all of the books in the list, participate in a discussion group facilitated by the Callander Public Library, and vote for your favourite at the end of the program in September!